telatin/seqfu2/docs/utilities/fu-homocomp.md

 # fu-homocom

 Remove all the homopolymers from FASTA and FASTQ files.
-The output format is the same of the input
+The output format is the same of the input.

 ```text
 Usage: fu-homocompress [options] [<fastq-file>...]